-The Beloit Corporation Superfund site is located along the Rock River north of Rockton, Illinois.
-The site includes the former Beloit Corporation facility, several smaller industrial businesses and a residential area of approximately 70 homes.
+The Beloit Corporation Superfund site is located along the Rock River, north of Rockton, Illinois.
+The site includes the former Beloit Corporation facility, several smaller industrial businesses, and a residential area of approximately 70 homes.
 The area surrounding the site is a combination of residential and industrial properties.
-There are 5 separate plumes of known groundwater contamination in the area.
+There are five separate plumes of known groundwater contamination in the area.
 Four of the plumes are within the site boundaries.
-The fifth plume appears to head south of the site under a portion of the village of Rockton.
+The fifth plume appears to have headed south of the site under a portion of the Village of Rockton.

 Surface soils and groundwater in the area are the completed exposure pathways at the site.
 The chemicals of interest in the surface soils are polycyclic aromatic hydrocarbons (PAHs) and some metals.
 The chemicals of interest in the groundwater are primarily tetrachloroethylene (PCE) and trichloroethylene (TCE).
-The homes in the residential area use private water wells and several of these wells have been contaminated with PCE and TCE.
-Those homes with elevated levels of PCE had whole house treatment units installed in 1993.
-These treatment units are still in service and have effectively reduced contaminant levels below detection limits.
-A public well, serving Rockton is located approximately 1,000 yards south southeast of the site and has remained unaffected.
+The homes in the residential area use private water wells.
+Several of these wells have been contaminated with PCE and TCE.
+Those homes with elevated levels of PCE had whole-house treatment units installed in 1993.
+Three out of four of these treatment units are still in service and have effectively reduced contaminant levels below detection limits.
+A public well serving Rockton is located approximately 1,000 yards south-southeast of the site and has remained unaffected.

 On August 30, 1990, the Beloit Corporation Facility was added to the National Priorities List (NPL).
 The Illinois Department of Public Health (IDPH) issued an interim public health assessment on July 28, 1992.
-At that time, the site was considered a public health hazard because of volitale organic compounds (VOCs) detected in on-site groundwater and in some private wells.
+The site was considered a public health hazard at the time because volatile organic compounds (VOCs) were detected in on-site groundwater and private wells.